EricMFink/PRcasebook/_pages/Part7.md

 ---
 layout: casebook

+title: 'Part 7'
-title: 'Part 7.
-The Regulation of the Legal Profession'
+subtitle: 'The Regulation of the Legal Profession'
 permalink: /Part7/

 ---